 Calling all mallrats: Stratford, in the northeast of London, was revamped for the 2012 Olympic games and is now the home to the sprawling mega-mall, Westfield Stratford City.
 It’s one of the largest urban shopping centers in all of Europe, and it has about 280 stores and 70 restaurants.
 There are plenty of big names here like the Disney Store, Gap, and Ikea.
 Most brands fall into the mid-level price range.
 Westfield also offers personal shopping experiences and there are few hotels in the Westfield Stratford complex as well, including Holiday Inn, Premier Inn, and Staybridge Suites.

 Packed with excitement — and hoards of tourists — Covent Garden is a picturesque shopping area in the heart of London.
-Shops here are a good blend of big luxe labels like Tom Ford and Diptyque and small gems like Petersham Nurseries and Benjamin Pollock’s Toy Shop.
+Shops here are a good blend of big luxe labels like Tom Ford and Diptyque and small gems like Petersham Nurseries, Miller Harris, and Benjamin Pollock’s Toy Shop.
 The pretty, green-and-glass covered Covent Garden’s Apple Market houses well-known brands alongside small stalls selling handmade items like cakes and soaps.
 Also, don’t miss Neal's Yard, a tucked-away, brightly colored little courtyard in Covent Garden filled with cult favorites like the Neal’s Yard Remedies Store and Neal’s Yard Dairy.

 King’s Road is a trendy stretch of stores that extends through Fulham and Chelsea.
 You’ll find smaller stores than those on Oxford Street and the like.
 Most shops on this road are considered stylish and smart (like Reiss and Jigsaw).
 This street was once home to many young fashion labels and became associated with the punk scene.
 You can still visit the original Vivienne Westwood boutique, Worlds End, at 430 King's Road.
 There are also plenty of buzzy eateries on this street.

-Knightsbridge is one of London’s most expensive neighborhoods at it has the stores to match—including London’s most famous department store Harrods.
+Knightsbridge is one of London’s most expensive neighborhoods and it has the stores to match—including London’s most famous department store Harrods.
 Here you’ll find only the most exclusive stores often tooting international appeal like Gucci, Lulu Guinness, and Christian Louboutin.
 Possibly one the most recognized store in the world, Harrods is always packed, and you can find everything from fashion to food inside.
 Harvey Nichols is another iconic department store with cult status and a high-fashion pedigree.

 For traditional bespoke men suits, one must head to Savile Row in affluent Mayfair.
 Tailors have been toiling away on Savile Road since the late 18th century and you can still find many of the same shops there today, such as Henry Poole, who was credited with coming up with the tuxedo.
 The term "bespoke" is thought to have originated on Savile Row, though nowadays, you can find a few ready-to-wear suit shops too.